*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 I think one of the early visits, I'm not quite sure, we had made friends with the man who was Muslim, who was the then director of the museum.

-And I had my little plan that I was going to go to the site.
+And I had my little plan that I was going to go to the site, and we knew which day we were going to go.

-And I had my plan, I'm a great planner and organizer.
+I'm a great planner and organizer.

 So I had planned this carefully.

-And I would go and sit in the place at the Belvedere and I would do my meditation and I would open myself to the site and let whatever it wanted to tell me come in.
+And I would go and sit in the place of the Belvedere and I would do my meditation and I would open myself to the site and let whatever it wanted to tell me come in.

-But life had completely different plans.
+But life had completely different plans, and I'm quite a fixed sign.

 And that was horror for me because he said it was a great honor, you know, that I would be escorted.

-Oh no.
+Oh, no.

 And lo and behold, no chance to meditate.